Nolitha-Princess/shea-beauty/README.md

 as they can research the product before going to buy it.
 - This website allows the customers of the shop to view and see what is instore and can also press a wishlist button to let the shop know what they are interedted in so that the shop can stock.
-- This was our for first website exercise attempt for girlcode learnership programme.
+- This was our first website attempt exercise for girlcode learnership programme.